 The migratory cownose ray Rhinoptera bonasus schools for protection and this confuses potential predators that try to single out one individual.
 Blacknose shark Carcharhinus acronotus expectant mothers are moved to the safety of this exhibit to deliver.

-Join Atlantis as we cheer on our own Soca in the 2017 Tour De Turtles!
+Join Atlantis as we cheer on our turtle in the 2018 Tour De Turtles!

 Did you know that 169 million gallons of seawater circulates through the Atlantis animal exhibits everyday?